shader-slang/spec/proposals/024-any-dyn-types.md

 In addition, such types are subject to these restrictions unless language version is 2025 or `-enable-experimental-dynamic-dispatch` flag is present:

 1. The type itself cannot be generic.
+1. Extensions that make types conform to `dyn` interfaces are not allowed.

 ### Use of interface types